-The Gaussian descriptor creates feature vectors based on the Behler scheme, and defaults to values used in Nano Letters 14:2670, 2014.
+The Gaussian descriptor creates feature vectors based on the Behler scheme, and defaults to a small set of reasonable values.
+The values employed are always written to the log file and within saved instances of Amp calculators.
 You can specify custom parameters for the elements of the feature vectors as listed in the documentation of the Gaussian class.